License: Remedies

 If a license is revocable at will by the licensor, courts will be unable to grant specific performance in favor of the licensee.
-A licensee would be unsuccessful in bringing forcible entry claims or a detainer proceeding because the licensee was never granted any possory interest.
+A licensee would be unsuccessful in bringing forcible entry claims or a detainer proceeding because the licensee was never granted any possessory interest.
 The Licensee would also not be able to recover damages for money spent unless they are able to show detrimental reliance on the license.
 In certain cases, however, licenses can be made irrevocable, and specific performance may be granted.
 Where a license is made with a set term period and valid consideration is transferred, revocation of the license prior to the terms expiration may raise breach of contract claims that could provide damages against the licensor.
 Furthermore, once the licensor terminates or revokes the license, notice is statutorily required prior to the commencement of any special proceeding to recover possession of the property (e.g., in NY that requirement is 10 days).